thaibirding.com by Nick Upton

 Introduction

-Bill Collis asked me what would be an interesting birding trip in the month of June.
-Having been to Kaeng Krachan and Khao Yai together previously at this sort of time of the year I suggested to Bill that Southern Thailand would be the way to go.
-The best options were either Krung Ching or Hala-Bala Wildlfie Sanctuary and with the latter being safe and convenient to visit these days that was the option we went for, particularly as it gave Bill the opportunity to visit a part of Thailand that he had not previously been to as well as the chance to see some really spectacular birds; some of the scarcest and most range-restricted species in Thailand.
+What would be an interesting birding trip in the month of June?
+Having spent a lot of time at Kaeng Krachan and Khao Yai as well as Northern Thailand up to this point in the year I decided that Southern Thailand would be the way to go.
+The best options were either Krung Ching or Hala-Bala Wildlfie Sanctuary and with the latter being safe and convenient to visit these days that was the option I went for, particularly as it would give me the opportunity to visit a part of Thailand that I seldom visit as well as the chance to see some really spectacular birds; some of the scarcest and most range-restricted species in Thailand.

 Birding Tours

-I met Bill in Hat Yai but turned the trip into something a little more by visiting several sites in the south that I had been meaning to visit for some time on my journey to and from Bangkok.
+Hala-Bala would be the main focus of this birding trip but I turned it into something a little more extensive by visiting several sites in the south that I had been meaning to visit for some time on my journey to and from Bangkok; a long journey that needs breaking up.

 Vehicle

-We used a Nissan Calibre pick up, a powerful vehicle that deals with potholed and muddy tracks well allowing for exploration down farms tracks and small remote roads in a bad state of repair.
-This vehicle is very fuel efficient and robust with enough space in the cab for all of our luggage, although the rear portion is also covered but we did not need it.
+I used a Nissan Calibre pick up, a powerful vehicle that deals with potholed and muddy tracks well allowing for exploration down farms tracks and small remote roads that are in a bad state of repair.
+This vehicle is surprisingly fuel efficient and robust with enough space in the cab for all of my luggage and equipment, although the rear portion is also covered for further luggage storage, I did not need it.

 Accommodation